 top of page

-Easy DIY beeswax polish
+Easy DIY Beeswax Polish

 Furniture polish is essential for keeping your wooden furniture in good condition and looking its best, but most commercial polishes contain highly toxic ingredients.
 However it is surprisingly easy (if a bit sticky) to make your own polish from entirely natural ingredients such as beeswax and plant oils.